The Exmoor Resource Centre

-Do come and browse our reference library – it offers one of the best collections of books about Exmoor contained in one place.
+Currently because of Coronavirus, use of our reference library is strictly by appointment only.
+The library offers one of the best collections of books about Exmoor contained in one place.
 If you’re interested in historical events we have information on the Lynmouth flood; the second World War as it affected Exmoor; smugglers and even a book on Somerset privvies.
 We have texts on archaeology by Grinsell, Eardley-Wilmot and Wilson-North.
 For wildlife enthusiasts we have information on red deer; Exmoor ponies; birds and butterflies.
 If it’s fiction you’re interested in we have over 20 different editions of Blackmore’s classic Lorna Doone as well as some of his lesser-known works.
 We have a collection of Henry Williamson novels and Whyte-Melville’s swashbuckling Katerfelto.

 The Exmoor Review is digitised from 1959 to the present and contains a plethora of articles on many aspects of Exmoor – its wildlife; landscape and history.
 This is available in the Resource Centre or if you are a member of the Society we will send you digital back copies on request.
 We hold some other unusual Exmoor journals such as the Lyn Valley News; Dulverton and Brushford Magazine and the Journal of the West Somerset Village History Society.
 Come and browse through the Microstudies and find out about churches and chapels; ships and harbours; murder and mystery and the fish of Exmoor.